garyfredgiger/GalacticWarReboot/README.md

 1. While looking for another job I needed a way to keep my current skillset sharp.
 2. I always wanted to create video games and never found the time before.
 Since getting laid off in Sept 2013 I thought I would take advantage of the time off to pursue this personal interest of mine.
 3. I wrote it as another project to add to my persoal portfolio.
-4. To server a tutorial for other on how to create classic arcade games.
+4. To serve as a tutorial for others on how to create classic arcade games.
 5. Another resume builder so I can now say I am a contributor to at least one open source project.

 Hopefully you will find it fun, entertaining and reminiscent of the old school arcade games from the 1980s.
 Enjoy!